tensorflow/docs/site/en/community/contribute/docs.md

 ## API reference

-To update reference documentation, find the
+For details, use the [TensorFlow API docs contributor guide](docs_ref.md).
+This shows you how to find the
 [source file](https://www.tensorflow.org/code/tensorflow/python/)
 and edit the symbol's
 <a href="https://www.python.org/dev/peps/pep-0257/" class="external">docstring</a>.